 If the word “budget” doesn’t make your heart skip a beat with joy, you’re not alone.
-Budgets are often overly complex and challenging to keep up with.
+A solid financial plan is critical to reaching your goals, but most budgets are overly complex and challenging to keep up with.

 The first step is calculating your monthly income.
 Start with your net income (aka your gross income minus taxes).
-This income will include your take-home pay if you’re employed full-time and any freelance work or online side hustles.
-Suppose you’re enrolled in a retirement plan such as a 401(k) or health insurance plan.
-In that case, you’ll want to factor those automatic deductions in, partly so that you don’t treat that money as available cash and partially to add those items to your monthly savings and investments.
+This income will include your take-home pay if you’re employed full-time and any freelance work or side hustles.

 As a full-time employee, the paycheck you receive is after-tax income.
-However, as a freelancer, you’ll want to subtract the self-employment tax from the money received to arrive at your monthly net income number.
+However, you’ll want to subtract self-employment tax from your gross income as a freelancer.

 While this is an easy step if you have a regular income, it gets complicated if you’re paid irregularly.
 If that’s the case, unless your income varies wildly from month to month, you can calculate the average for the last three to six months to determine a number for this step.
 Alternatively, consider the lowest month’s income as your base for further calculations.

-We’ve listed out the money that’s coming in.
-Now we list what’s going out to see if you have a positive balance at the end of the month and by how much.
+You’ve listed the money coming in.
+Now, list what’s going out to see if you have a positive balance at the end of the month and by how much.
 If you’re left with a negative balance, that’s good to know, too, so you can take remedial measures to curb any non-essential monthly spending while you get your income up.

-The two types of monthly expenses you’ll want to list out:
+The three types of monthly expenses you’ll want to list out:

 - Fixed expenses: These are regular monthly bills that are the same or have minimal fluctuation from month to month.
 They’re also necessities.
-There are short-term and long-term financial consequences if you don’t make these monthly payments.
-Fixed expenses include rent or mortgage, utilities, car payments, car insurance, and student loan payments.
+Fixed expenses include rent or mortgage, utilities, car payments, and car insurance.

 - Variable expenses: These are discretionary expenses that can vary from month to month.
 Examples include groceries, gas, coffee, entertainment, dining out, and subscriptions.
 You can look through your credit card and bank statements for the last month or two to get a good idea of how — and where — you’re spending your money.

-Now comes the fun part: all this budgeting and number crunching is only worthwhile if we have a purpose.
+All this budgeting and number crunching is only worthwhile if you have a purpose.
 Before we move on to the next step to determine where your money should go, consider where you’d like it to go.
 Would you like to save money for a holiday?
 Put it towards retirement?
 Start investing in real estate?

-While your goals are unique, and you should be mindful of what motivates you, experts do advise that you get rid of any bad debt before you put large amounts of money towards savings or investments.
+While your goals are unique, and you should be mindful of what motivates you, many experts advise that you get rid of any bad debt before you spend large amounts of money on savings or investments.

 Here are some financial goals to consider: